j5v/xetune/README.md

-> This text is aligned to version 2023-06-035.
+> This text is aligned to version 2023-06-038.

-XeTune is an experimental visualiser and basic editor for multiple microtonal tunings.
-It runs in a web browser and doesn't need a server.
-You can use it at [https://johnvalentine.co.uk/app/xetune/app.html](https://johnvalentine.co.uk/app/xetune/app.html)
+XeTune is a visualiser and basic editor for multiple microtonal tunings.

+You can use it at [https://johnvalentine.co.uk/app/xetune/app.html](https://johnvalentine.co.uk/app/xetune/app.html), or run it from your computer without a web server.

 With XeTune, you can:
 - Create new tunings: